 The Best Collagen Powders, According to a Dietitian

 Collagen is the "it" ingredient these days.
-After all, it's now a regular add-in to items like smoothies and smoothie bowls at your gym café, or neighborhood smoothie shop.
-Even big smoothie chains, like Smoothie King and Jamba Juice, have developed new smoothies with collagen for athletes, weekend warriors, and whomever else wants to reap the benefits of collagen.
+After all, it's now a regular add-in to items like smoothies and smoothie bowls at your gym café or neighborhood smoothie shop.
+Even big smoothie chains, like Smoothie King and Jamba Juice, have developed new smoothies with collagen for athletes, weekend warriors and whoever else wants to reap the benefits of collagen.
 (Here are the 10 best foods to eat for a collagen boost.)

 But where does collagen come from, why should you pay it any attention, and how do you shop for collagen powder?
 You've got questions—and we've got answers.
 Read on!